 Other Terms and Conditions

-CSB shall comply with established Continuous Quality Improvement (CQI) Process and CSB Performance Measures set forth in Exhibit B and any other requirements that may be established in an Exhibit D that may be associated with the program services as described herein.

 This exhibit may be amended pursuant to Section 5 of the performance contract.

 Federal Funded Program Services

 This section describes certain program services that have a primary funding source of federal funds but there may also be other sources of funding provided by the Department for these services.